Zombie Tycoon

-Zombie Tycoon is a real-time strategy for the PlayStation Portable developed by Frima Studio and published by Sony Computer Entertainment, with the participation of Telefilm Canada.
-It was released on October 29, 2009.
+Zombie Tycoon is a 2009 real-time strategy developed and published by Frima Studio for the PlayStation Portable.
+It was released on the PlayStation Network.

 Zombie Tycoon differs from most zombie games in the fact that the player is able to control and customize three squads of zombies rather than fighting them off.
 The game is not a tycoon game as the title suggests, with gameplay closer to being a real-time strategy game.
 Like Dead Head Fred, Zombie Tycoon uses the Vicious Engine.
+The game is playable on the PlayStation 3 as it is a PlayStation mini.

 A sequel, Zombie Tycoon 2: Brainhov's Revenge, was released in 2013 for the PlayStation Vita, PlayStation 3, and Microsoft Windows.

 Plot

 Zombie Tycoons plot is told via voice-acted animated cutscenes as well as in-game text and dialogue.
 A mad scientist named Brainhov and his two subordinates have finished perfecting "formula Z", a formula that brings the dead back to life and transforms living humans into zombies.
 After unsuccessfully testing the formula on the hunchbacked subordinate Ernest he decides to test it on himself, turning into a zombie.
 The other (nameless) subordinate decides to utilize the formula to conquer the world by using the former Brainhov's invention.